Charities > Global Health > Dispensers

 But it doesn’t have to be this way.

-For less than $1.50 per person, per year, Evidence Action provide more than 9 million people with free and reliable access to safe water.
+For less than $1.50 per person, per year, Evidence Action provide 10 million people with free and reliable access to safe water.

 Their uniquely-engineered chlorine dispensers are installed next to commonly-used water sources, enabling people to treat their water using a safe and pre-measured dose of chlorine.
 The chlorine stays active for 2-3 days, ensuring water doesn’t get recontaminated even when stored at home.

-Across rural Kenya, Uganda, and Malawi, Evidence Action consistently provide water treatment in areas that aren’t reached by municipal systems – at no cost to users or their communities.
-By leveraging human-centric design, behavioural economics, community partnerships (including over 100,000 volunteers!) and an efficient last-mile network, they have managed to achieve an average adoption rate of over 60%.
-They estimate that between 2015-2021, the program averted over 2.8 million cases of diarrhoea among children under five.
+Across rural Kenya, Uganda, and Malawi, Evidence Action consistently provide water treatment in areas that aren’t reached by municipal systems , at no cost to users or their communities.
+By leveraging human-centric design, behavioural economics, community partnerships and an efficient last-mile network, they manage a network of over 53,000 chlorine dispensers— providing over 10 million people with access to safe water.
+Alongside the dispenser network, Evidence Action is now also scaling up an intervention called in-line chlorination to treat water in peri-urban areas with piped water systems.

 Dispensers for Safe Water was a GiveWell standout charity, when GiveWell still recommended standout charities.
 For more information about their impact, visit Evidence Action’s website, or read GiveWell’s report on their work.